ChrisVilches/Ruby-Behavior-Tree/README.md

 #       └─task success (0 ticks)
 ```

-You can join trees that were created with any of the above methods (DSL or simple Ruby object programming).
+You can join trees that were created with any of the above methods (DSL or plain old Ruby objects).
 Let's join both of the trees we just created:

 ```ruby
 sequence << my_tree